Quick Answer

 Complete Workflow Translation: Real Example

-ORIGINAL ARCPY VERSION (47 MINUTES)
+ORIGINAL ARCPY VERSION (RETAINED ILLUSTRATION)

 import arcpy